arrayfire/arrayfire-python/README.md

 Minimum, Maximum:  7.825903594493866e-06 0.7556053400039673
 ```

-Choosing a particular backend can be done using `af.backend.set( backend_name )`  where backend_name can be one of: "_cuda_" or "_opencl_", or "_cpu_".
+Choosing a particular backend can be done using `af.backend.set( backend_name )`  where backend_name can be one of: "_cuda_", "_opencl_", or "_cpu_".
 The default device is chosen in the same order of preference.

 ## Requirements